Layr-Labs/eigenlayer-contracts/docs/multichain/source/OperatorTableCalculator.md

 }

 /**
- * @notice Calculates the operator table for a given operatorSet
+ * @notice calculates the operatorInfos for a given operatorSet
- * @param operatorSet The operatorSet to calculate the operator table for
+ * @param operatorSet the operatorSet to calculate the operator table for
- * @return operatorInfos The operator table for the given operatorSet */ function calculateOperatorTable(
+ * @return operatorInfos the list of operatorInfos for the given operatorSet
+ * @dev The output of this function is converted to bytes via the `calculateOperatorTableBytes` function */ function calculateOperatorTable(
     OperatorSet calldata operatorSet